Cover photo by Eugene Troskie.

 Length up to 37mm; Wingspan reaches 49mm.

-Males closely resemble Pseudagrion furcigerum (Palmiet Sprite).
-The two species are best identified by the colour of the labrum on the face.
+Male Powder-faced Sprites closely resemble Pseudagrion furcigerum (Palmiet Sprite).
+The two are best identified by the colour of the labrum on the face.
 Pseudagrion furcigerum has a bright, lime green labrum, while Pseudagrion kersteni has a blackish labrum.

 Females are similar to those of many other Pseudagrion species and are best identified by their association with the males.